 When there are no other options than a cage, a large iteration may incorporate one or two additional players inside it.
 The idea is to first discourage cocky pests from tagging the ball carrier or, failing, to free the carrier with a block to preserve the precious blitz.

 When running the ball, remember that the biggest mistake you can make is to move forward at all costs.
-If the urge to make some progress seems irresistible, it may be the sign of a lack of confidence in your abilities.
+If the urge to make some progress seems irresistible, it may be a sign of a lack of confidence in your abilities.
 It is then good to rationalize the situation.
 A drive lasts up to eight game turns and there is urgency only at the seventh.
 In the meantime, optimize your blocks while progressing as safely as you can.
 Logically, if you optimize your blocks and leverage everything in sight, the chances that you will benefit from a numerical advantage will grow as the time left to the drive shortens.
 It will then be easier to move forward and score your touchdown.

 The best option after picking up the ball is to consolidate at the center.
 Then, develop a patient and measured run as in the graphs below.
 Note that, to facilitate the understanding of the concept, the example is squeaky clean.
 Contrary to this example, you will certainly need to invest all your wits – and some more – in your Khemri offensives.